juliaguida/oystercard/pills/project_retrospective.md

 * Are we using/experiencing agile development? / What are the links to Agile development in what we’ve been doing?

-* If we could change one thing about your experience working as a team so far, what would it be?
+* If you could change one thing about your experience working as a team so far, what would it be?

 * When did we feel most productive and happy so far?
 How can we use this to impact the rest of our time working as a team?